JOIN PES NOW

 Part 5: Discussions and Closures

-Discussions form a most valuable adjunct to a Transactions paper and are strongly encouraged.
-Discussions and closures are published for Transactions papers only, not Proceedings papers.
+Discussions form a most valuable adjunct to a Transactions paper or letter and are strongly encouraged.
+Discussions and closures are published for Transactions papers and letters only, not Proceedings papers.
 As with the paper itself, discussion deadlines (see below) are not tied to meeting dates.
 Be aware that discussions cannot be accepted if they are received after the deadline.
-There is no formula which determines when discussions and closures will be printed relative to the issue in which the original paper was published, though all discussions and the closure for a given paper will be published together.
+There is no formula which determines when discussions and closures will be printed relative to the issue in which the original paper or letter was published, though all discussions and the closure for a given paper or letter will be published together.

-All discussions must provide contributions through questions and/or additional information on the subject of the papers.
+All discussions must provide contributions through questions and/or additional information on the subject of the papers or letters.
 Congratulatory discussions are discouraged and are subject to elimination.
 Combined discussions of two or more papers are not acceptable unless they refer to companion papers.

 The author's closure is a response to the written discussion and must cover only the areas and questions raised by the discussers.